morpho-matters/morpholib/docs/guides/projects.md

 ## Organizing a Project

 When working on a longer-form video, I divide up all the animation tasks into individual scenes, where the code for each scene is contained in its own separate, independent Python file.
 By "scene" I generally mean a single continuous stretch of animated video, each of which will eventually be separated from the others by a jump cut or other video transition in the final product.
 I like to keep these individual scene files all together in one folder, together with a subfolder called "resources" where I keep other files (mostly images) that need to be imported by some scenes.
+You can find the source code for some of my projects [here.](https://github.com/morpho-matters/video-code)

 After the animations of each scene are finished and sync'd up with the narration, all of the individual scenes are rendered as individual MP4 files and then assembled together with the audio using an external video editing program.